Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Low-energy dynamics

 In light of Eq.\,\eqref{neg_binomial} the parallel between the local and long-range full counting statistics becomes rather striking.
 The negative binomial distribution described the probability to obtain $n$ failures before a given (non-deterministic) number $k$ of successes occurs.
-So, the probability for a defect (actually a pair since $n\in 2\mathbb{Z}$) to arise in the quantum long-range system coincides with the probability to observe $n/2$ failures before the $k$-th success.
-However, $k=1/2$ in the present problem.
-Negative binomials of fractional order are often dubbed Polya distributions and they do not have any equivalent in classical processes but they naturally emerge in the defect formation of quantum long-range systems due to the quantum nature of the problem.
+So, the probability for a defect (actually a pair since $n\in 2\mathbb{Z}$) to arise in the quantum long-range system coincides with the probability to observe $n$ failures before the $k$-th success.
+However, $k=1/2$ in the present problem, see the explicit derivation of Eq.\,\eqref{neg_binomial}, and the equivalence to the classical Binomial process is lost.
+Negative binomials of fractional $k$ are often dubbed Polya distributions and they do not have any equivalent in classical processes but they naturally emerge in the defect formation of quantum long-range systems due to the quantum nature of the problem.
 This has to be contrasted with the case of local critical theories where defect formation is a purely classical process\,\cite{vishveshwara2020defect}.
-The implications of these fundings to the quantum thermodynamics of the systems are discussed in Ref.\,\cite{deffner2008nonequilibrium,gherardini2023universal}.
+The implications of these findings to the quantum thermodynamics of the systems are discussed in Ref.\,\cite{deffner2008nonequilibrium,gherardini2023universal}.

 \summary{Long-range interactions suppress the creation of defect, leading to a negative binomial defects distribution, without a classical counterpart. }